 - Who can be by your side during euthanasia if you’re alone on that sad day?

-Empower yourself to make these decisions before things get bad.
+Empower yourself to prepare for pet loss decisions before things get bad.
 “The grief process is even more difficult if things end up in crisis mode,” says Gail.
 “Just do the plan, put it in a drawer and be done with it, then go on living.”

 It’s not easy to think about these things when you’re in the middle of a serious medical situation with your dog or cat.
 But if you can find the strength to think ahead, your pet’s final moments will be on their terms, and yours.
 There’s no better way to honor their love and the life they shared with you.